curtispuetz/pypp-cli/things_cant_do.md

 - Iterate over tuples
 - Access range and slice attributes
 - Use comparison operators for ranges and slices (i.e. slice(1) == slice(1))
+- (tricky one) note that all returns in pypp are by value, so therefore you should avoid returning large objects except when that large object is constructed in the function/method, because in this case the C++ compiler optimizes it to not do a copy.
+This also means you shouldn't return some object and then modify that object and expect all references to that object to update.
+This one is so tricky!
+But I believe (not 100% sure yet) that as long as you don't program anything 'weird' you don't run into this issue.
+If you do something
+'weird' then you can run into this issue and there will be different behaviour between running with Python vs. C++.
+Note: I could easily solve this problem by adding a Ref() wrapper so that I can specify functions/methods to return a reference, and a pypp_ref() function to create a reference to a variable, but I won't right now, because I think it is not a pattern that a programming language needs!
+Buy not adding these, users cannot use them, which I think is a good thing.
+I will see in the future if a use-case for it ever makes sense and then I would change my mind.
+I don't think it makes sense because you never need a reference to an object in your current scope (just use the object you are trying to create a reference of) and you never need to return a reference because you should instead inject that reference to where you need to by the normal means (i.e. passing as a function argument or constructor/setter injection)